todroth/personal-blog/content/blog/2019-10-09-get-rid-of-null/index.md

 ## Conclusion

-There really is no reason not to using Optionals and getting rid of Nulls in your Java code.
-I consider methods, that sometimes return Null, as a thing of the past!
+There really is no reason not to start using Optionals and getting rid of Nulls in your Java code.
+I consider methods, which sometimes return Null, as a thing of the past!
 Java has evolved and is still evolving.
-You should not "go with the flow" blindly, because new is not always better.
+Surely, you should not "go with the flow" blindly.
+New is not always better!
 Question changes and ask yourself, if some renewal really improves your code. ...
 But in this case: Nulls are bad.
 Don't use them.
 Like, never.
 Just don't.
 They bring pain and disappointment.